Goonies2000/hello-world/README.md

 # hello-world
-This is my first repository.
 This is for an assignment - Module 6: Discussion Board for ITWP1150.